gulien/orbit/.github/CONTRIBUTING.md

 1. Fork this repository
 2. Clone it to your local GO environment (requires *Go* >= 1.9)
-3. Install the package manager *Glide*: `go get github.com/Masterminds/glide`
-4. Install vendor dependencies: `glide install`
 5. Install the latest Orbit release
-6. Install lint dependencies by running `orbit run lint-install`
+6. Install dependencies by running `orbit run install`

 ### Working with git